tmeralus/tmeralus.github.io/_drafts/2020-07-25-docker-playground.md

 comments: true
 ---

+understanding docker
+setting up new containers for testing

+layers in docker and how each layer adds a bigger image. the complexity of a nagios container to open

+ports in the container and ports on the
 Docker is a set of platform as a service (PaaS) products that use OS-level virtualization to deliver software in packages called containers.[6]
 Containers are isolated from one another and bundle their own software, libraries and configuration files; they can communicate with each other through well-defined channels.[7]
 Because all of the containers share the services of a single operating system kernel, they use fewer resources than virtual machines.[8]
 Docker Inc. was founded by Kamel Founadi, Solomon Hykes, and Sebastien Pahl